Personal Injury Frequently Asked Questions And Accident FAQs

 Do I need a Personal Injury Lawyer or Should I Represent Myself?

-This question cannot be answered without knowing more about your case.
+This question cannot be answered without knowing more about your accident or injury case.
 West Law Firm offers free consultations, so if you think you may have a case, please give us a call to discuss.
 Our mission is to only accept cases when we believe the client will be better off with our help.
-Sometimes, clients are better off to pursue personal injury cases on their own, especially when their injuries are minor.
+Sometimes, clients are better off handling cases on their own, especially when their injuries are minor and they did not need medical treatment.

 Even then, it’s still best to get a free consultation with an experienced personal injury lawyer to make sure all of your legal and medical issues are addressed.
 For example, almost half of all whiplash injuries cause long term problems, even though they appear minor at first.
 The same applies to low back injuries.

-For Serious Personal Injuries: If you sustained serious or long term injury because of another, speaking with an experienced accident attorney is especially important because, among other things, accurately assessing the value of your case will likely involve complex legal and financial issues.
+For Serious Personal Injuries: If you sustained serious or long term injury in West Virginia, speaking with an experienced accident attorney is especially important because, among other things, accurately assessing the value of your case will likely involve complex legal and financial issues.
 For example, determining the value of your future economic losses and medical needs is especially challenging.
 Your lawyer may even need to work with various economic and medical experts to prove the full value of your case.

 Should I Talk to the Other Driver's Insurance Company About My Accident?

 No!
-At least not until you consult with an experienced lawyer first to determine if you need a personal injury lawyer.
+At least not until you consult with an experienced lawyer first.
 If you were recently injured in a car accident, the other driver’s insurance carrier will likely ask you to sign documents and give a recorded statement.
-The adjuster might say something like, “We just want to record you for accuracy purposes.”
+The adjuster might say something like, “We just want to record your version of the car accident for accuracy purposes.”
 “We need you to sign this document so we can get your medical records to verify your claim.”

 Signing any of these documents or giving a recorded statement before you retain an attorney will impact your legal rights and probably make it more difficult for you to recover full and fair compensation for your personal injury case.